StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 After that, the optimization procedure itself consists of:

-- Initialize the graph with a constant (typically initially very high, to encourage exploration) amount of pheromones on each edge.
+- Initialize the graph with a constant (typically initially high, to encourage exploration) amount of pheromones on each edge.
 - Make _k_ ants start from random nodes and traverse the graph using the procedure defined above.
 - For each traversal, update the level of pheromones in its edges according to the function _Q/total_weight_, where Q is a hyperparameter (a constant) and _total_weight_ is the sum of the distances of all the edges in the cycle.
 If using _elitism_, add to the list of traversals the best one we have encountered so far, to incentivize the ants not to deviate too far from it.
 - If a cycle was found that beats the best one so far, update it.